What is indexed universal life insurance?

 Variable life insurance allows for even more flexibility than indexed universal life insurance, making it more complicated.
 Unlike an indexed policy, a variable policy's cash value may be entirely dependent on specific stocks you select.
 While you might have a fixed minimum death benefit on your variable policy, the performance of your cash value could drastically increase or decrease your beneficiaries' total payout upon your passing.
 Your premium could also be affected by how the variable portion performs, with lower performance leading to a higher cost.
 For this reason, variable life insurance is considered higher risk than whole or universal life policies, including IUL.

-You can get a life insurance quote online.
-You'll answer some questions; then you'll choose your payment amount, term length, and other policy details.
-You can also call 1-866-912-2477 to speak with a licensed representative who can help you find the right policy for you.
+You can get a universal life insurance quote online.
+You'll answer some questions; then you'll choose your death benefit amount and other policy details.
+You can also call 1-866-912-2477 to speak with a licensed Progressive Life by eFinancial representative who can help you find the right policy for you.